 “The thing that I appreciated most is that for many lessons you got exercises to do that are not the typical multi-choice tests.
 You've to write the answers in plain English and then the trainer will review it providing feedbacks and suggestion.
 That's really valuable for the students, especially for those who are not English native speakers like me: It helps also in practicing the English language while staying at home.

-Read Paolo’s review of our user experience courses here.
+Read Paolo’s full review of our user experience courses here.

 Having dedicated course instructors is one of the things that makes us stand out way above the rest.
-Mentors, coaches, teachers, call them what you will, there’s simply no alternative to learning from experts who’ve been there and done that.
+Mentors, coaches, teachers—call them what you will—there’s simply no alternative to learning from experts who’ve been there and done that.
 “Peer-reviewing” is popular on many MOOC platforms, but it is at best a mediocre alternative to no grading at all.
-Compared to that, our courses ask you to write verbal answers that get graded by real teachers.
+Compared with that, our courses involve long-answer questions where your written answers get graded by real humans.

 Can non-members benefit from the Interaction Design Foundation?

-You can read Hai Ho’s full review of the Interaction Design Foundation here.
+You can read Terry’s full review of the Interaction Design Foundation here.

-Our model of open access publishing offers an alternative to academics and professionals wanting to share their work.
+Our model of open-access publishing offers an alternative to academics and professionals wanting to share their work.
 Traditional journals and academic publishers work on outdated models of paywalls that benefit no one.
-At the cost of forgoing some royalties, authors publishing with us have the satisfaction of knowing that their work will have a massive impact on the world and will be read by hundreds of thousands of students.
+At the cost of forgoing some royalties, authors publishing with us have the satisfaction of knowing that their work will have a massive impact on the world and will be read by hundreds of thousands of professionals and students.